-Family Opening Gifts at Christmas Tree Coloring Page
+Family Opening Gifts at Christmas Tree Coloring Page with PDF Sheet

 A family opens gifts around a decorated Christmas tree while a playful puppy jumps in delight.